City Crime Score

 Frequently Asked Questions

-What is the crime rate in Marion?
+What types of crime are most common in Marion?

-What are the safest neighborhoods in Marion?
+What are the safest areas in Marion, IN?